Advising Information & Resources

 Criminal and Child Abuse Clearances

 Pennsylvania Law requires that all personel in schools obtain criminal background checks and child abuse clearances BEFORE you can interact with children.
 This impacts Cal U students who may be required for their courses to go to public schools.
 It also impacts students who are applying for student teaching.
-For information on how to obtain clearances you can go to the Department Office or to the College of Education Clearance Website.
+For information on how to obtain clearances you can go to the Department Office or read Clearance Information Spring 18.

 Current policy requires that all students submit their clearances to the office of field experiences prior to July 1 of each year.
 Please see the instructions on the College of Education Clearance website.

 Students enrolled in field courses (ELE 200, EDE 320, etc) must have all clearances that are current within the last year.
 The clearance date needs to be prior to the first day of classes and extend beyond the last day of the semester.
 One way to organize this is to get your clearances in the summer and then renew them every summer so that they are current during the academic year (Gilmore email; Nov 10, 2010).

 PA Child Abuse Clearance - On February 5, 2015 media reports indicate that there is a massive backlog of clearances that state workers are working to address.
 People are encouraged to use the electronic clearance submission form for faster service and distinguish between the phone number for checking on clearances 877-343-0494 from the number to report child abuse (Childline) 800-932-0313.